phpinto/big_data_with_spark/README.md

     spark-shell
 ```

-- You should see a similar result in your terminal window:
+- You should see a similar  message in your terminal window:

 ![alt text](images/spark-shell.png)